 8. Make a list of the steps you both need to take that will nurture your relationship and your marriage.

 If it wasn’t for the relationship you two have there wouldn’t be a blended family.
 Nurturing the bond between the two of you promotes a healthier blended family.
-Stay connected, don’t lose each other in the stress of everyday life and, above all, make time for time alone together.
+Stay connected, don’t lose each other in the stress of everyday life, and, above all, make time for time alone together.

-9. Make strict guidelines when it comes to discipline of the children and what role each parent will play.
+9. Make strict guidelines when it comes to the discipline of the children and what role each parent will play.

 Your home needs to have well thought out boundaries when it comes to what behavior is and isn’t acceptable.
 And, as a step-parent, you need to be careful to avoid improper discipline of a step-child.
 It’s my opinion that the best way to keep down conflict over child discipline is to let each parent be in charge of disciplining their own child.